Varun2205/Waveshare_RP2040_zero-EAGLE-CAD-library/README.md

 Example Code: A comprehensive collection of example code and usage scenarios to guide developers in implementing various functionalities.

-This library is currently untested.
+This library is currently untested in a real PCB.